-This section covers Basic Parent Functions, Generic Transformations of Functions, Vertical Transformations, Horizontal Transformations, Mixed Transformations, Transformations in Function Notation, and Absolute Value Transformations.
-Note that examples of transformations of Inverse Functions can be found here and here, and transformations of Exponential and Log Functions can be found here (to be added).
+This section covers Basic Parent Functions, Generic Transformations of Functions, Vertical Transformations, Horizontal Transformations, Mixed Transformations, Transformations in Function Notation, Writing Transformed Equations from Graphs, Transformations of Inverse Functions, and Absolute Value Transformations.

 Basic Parent Functions

 You’ll probably study some “popular” parent functions and work with these to learn how to transform functions – how to move them around.
 We call these basic functions “parent” functions since they are the simplest form of that type of function, meaning they are as close as they can get to the origin (0, 0).

 The chart below provides some basic parent functions that you should be familiar with.
 It also includes the domain and range of each function, and if they are even, odd, or neither, which we learned here in the Compositions of Functions, Even and Odd, Increasing and Decreasing Section.

 I know we haven’t covered all these yet (sorry!), especially the exponential and log functions, which you’ll learn about here in the Exponential and Logarithmic Functions section.
 You’ll also learn about the trigonometric parent functions here in the Trig Functions Transformations section.

 We haven’t really talked about end behavior, but we will in the Asymptotes and Graphing Rational Functions and Graphing Polynomials sections.
 To get the end behavior, we just look at the smallest and largest values of x, and see which way the y is going.
 Not all functions have end behavior defined; for example, those that go back and forth with the y values and never really go way up or way down (called “periodic functions”) don’t have end behaviors.